Ruby-Network/ruby/README.md

 -   Basic Password protection for the website (you can set a password in the settings page)

--   Multithreading for performance (Node.JS server, Ruby server already has this)

 -   Customizable apps and games

 -   Partners page for all of our wonderful partners

--   Themes such as Catppuccin, Rose Pine and more

 -   More proxy backends (RammerHead)